LUK3D/Code-Notes/README.md

 # CODE-NOTE
-The perfect note takes for your code snipets. 🚀
+The perfect note takes for your code snippets. 🚀

 <img src="./screenshots/v0.0.1.png">